Website Accessibility Policy

 Grievance Procedure and Reporting

-Website accessibility issues should be reported to the Associate Director of Student Web Experience.
 Any person can refer to the university’s Accessibility Grievance Process as required by the Americans with Disabilities Act (ADA).
+Persons who would like to report a website accessibility grievance may do so through the Accessibility Grievance Process.

 When a web content editor receives a complaint about content accessibility on a UAA website they manage, the individual or department has 30 calendar days to address the complaint by submitting a plan to fix the issues within a reasonable time frame and with action steps that will be taken if the timeline is not met.
 This plan will be reviewed and approved by the Associate Director of Student Web Experience and Chief Information Officer (CIO).
 If the content accessibility issue is not addressed within 30 days, the Associate Director of Student Web Experience reserves the right to take the website offline until the issue is resolved.